-Ryan Tobin is the President & CEO at Rose Medical Center since 2018 after serving as Rose’s Chief Operating Officer since 2014.
-Prior to his time at Rose, Ryan served as COO at North Suburban Medical Center and, before that, Administrator of Operations at St. Anthony’s.
+Ryan Tobin is the President & CEO at Swedish Medical Center after serving as the Rose Medical Center President and CEO.
+Prior to his time at Rose, Ryan served as COO at North Suburban Medical Center and, before that, Administrator of Operations at St. Anthony's.

 Ryan earned his Bachelors of Science in Business Administration and Masters of Science in Health Care Administration from Trinity University in San Antonio, Texas.
 He is married and has two young children.